V. Discipline: Interventions & Consequences

 Tobacco and Nicotine

-Use of tobacco and nicotine products on school grounds is a violation of the Code of Student Conduct.
+Use of tobacco and nicotine products, as well as smoking any lit product or device, on school grounds is a violation of the Code of Student Conduct.

 A. Illegal Use of Tobacco

 Smoking by minors within 1,000 feet of a school is illegal.
-Also, if a student is caught smoking inside a school building s/he will receive a written citation from the School Resource Officer.
-The first time a student receives a citation the court may fine the student up to $100.
-For any additional citations, the court may fine a student up to $500.
+Also, if a student is caught smoking inside a school building s/he will receive a written citation from the School Resource Officer in accordance with state law.

 B. Violation of Code of Student Conduct

-In addition to possible fines, if a student is caught using any form of tobacco or nicotine product at school, at any school-sponsored activity, at a bus stop, or on the bus, the student will be suspended for three (3) days.
+In addition to possible fines, if a student is caught using any form of tobacco or nicotine product, including use of any lit or unlit product or smoking device, at school, at any school-sponsored activity, at a bus stop, or on the bus, the student will be suspended for three (3) days.
 The first time a student is caught, s/he can avoid the suspension by completing a smoking treatment program approved by the principal.

-For purposes of this policy, “use of tobacco and nicotine products” shall mean all uses of tobacco, including cigars, cigarettes, pipe tobacco, chewing tobacco, snuff, or any other matter or substances that contain tobacco or nicotine as well as any uses of electronic cigarette/cigar or any other product designed to imitate any of the products mentioned herein regardless of whether it contains tobacco or nicotine.
-Such use shall not include use of smoking cessation products such as nicotine patches or nicotine gum for their intended purposes.
-If a student is found with a lit cigarette, pipe, or cigar the student will be considered to be using tobacco.
+For purposes of this policy, “use of tobacco and nicotine products” shall mean all uses of tobacco, including cigars, cigarettes, pipe tobacco, chewing tobacco, snuff, or any other matter or substances that contain tobacco or nicotine as well as any uses of electronic cigarette/cigar, vaping devices or any other product designed to imitate any of the products mentioned herein regardless of whether it contains tobacco or nicotine. ”Use of tobacco and nicotine products” shall not include use of nicotine patches or nicotine gum for their intended purposes, so long as Florida law does not prohibit the student, based upon his/her age, from possessing nicotine patches or nicotine gum.

 Illegal Drugs, Alcoholic Beverages, Harmful, and Other Substances